Marseille must-sees 2023: Top things to do in Marseille

 The water fountain in Parc Longchamp is a Marseille must-see

 Another Marseille park that deserves a visit is Parc Longchamp.
-Marseille suffered from water shortage in the 19th century.
+Marseille suffered from a water shortage in the 19th century.
 Thanks to an innovative network of tunnels and aqueducts, an engineering team was able to supply the city with fresh water from the Durance River.
 The Palais Longchamp was built at the exact place where the water enters Marseille.
 It’s an ode to this life-changing intervention.
 It now houses the Museum of Fine Arts and the Museum of Natural History.
 The French Ministry of Culture designated Parc Longchamp as one of the Notable Gardens of France.

 Boat tours from Marseille

 The sparkling Mediterranean offers some excellent opportunities to discover the Marseille coastal area.
-You can either join a group excursion of charter a captained yacht (which can be surprisingly affordable if you’re traveling as a family or small group).
+You can either join a group excursion or charter a captained yacht (which can be surprisingly affordable if you’re traveling as a family or small group).

 Here are the most popular options for boat tours from Marseille: